jetstack/tarmak/docs/proposals/puppet-wing-dry-run.rst

 Concerns
 --------

-- Performing updates to puppet manifests will leave ``PuppetJob`` and ``PuppetManifest`` resources hanging around.
-Should there be an automated clean up process for stale items?
-- We need to think about how to handle ``PuppetJob`` resources timing out in the case of an instance failure during a plan.
+- We need to think about how to handle ``WingJob`` resources timing out in the case of an instance failure during a plan.